MyParcelCOM/json-schema-form-builder/README.md

 # config-schema-utils
-Library with utility classes used for constructing configuration schemas for MyParcel.com integrations
+This library provides an object-oriented API for constructing forms, which can then be converted into a JSON Schema.

-This includes:
+This package includes:
-- Classes that can be used to construct configuration schemas (utilizing OpenAPI Specification)
+- Classes that can be used to outline simple forms.
-- Requests and Response classes that can be used to interact with the MyParcel.com API
+- Functionality to render these forms into JSON Schema
 ## PHP 8
 The minimum PHP version is `8.4`.
 To update dependencies on a system without PHP 8 use:
 ```shell